Tour Length

 “A self-drive camping safari in Botswana is recommended, although you should have experience driving in the African bush, or go with someone who does have that experience.
 Botswana is delightfully wild and unspoiled.
 This is exactly what attracts many adventurous travelers to explore this beautiful country.
 To see the highlights in a limited time, you’re best off booking with a safari operator.
 They’ll have the experience to plan the trip according to your interests.
 They’ll take care of all the bookings and provide you with a suitable vehicle and driver-guide.
 However, if you prefer the freedom of an unguided adventure, a self-drive camping safari is definitely an option.
 Some specialized operators can help you set up your trip itinerary and make your bookings.
 You’ll pick up your fully equipped 4x4 and know that everything is in place for a successful holiday.
 You can obviously also rent a 4x4 without further assistance.
 However, don’t embark on this without proper preparation and some prior experience in this kind of travel (or go with someone who does have some experience).
 Some of the roads can be terrible (sandy or muddy depending on where you’re going) and the signage is almost non-existent.
 If you do choose an independent trip though, you’re in for an experience of a lifetime.”

-5Is a camping safari in Botswana safe?
+5Is a camping trip in Botswana safe?

 “Botswana is a very safe country and when you book a tour for your camping safari you’ll be in good hands.
 The guides have a lot of experience and they’ll look out for your safety at all times.
 The campsites in Botswana’s national parks are not fenced, which adds to the wilderness appeal and to the overall experience.
 You might well see animals walking through camp.
 Perhaps a bushbuck or a family of warthog enjoying the safety of nearby people.
 Meerkat and mongoose could be scurrying around, and you might be warned to keep an eye out for some naughty monkey waiting for a chance to snatch some fruit from the breakfast table.
 Bigger visitors, such as elephant, might be attracted to a particular tree and its pods.
 Predators are shy and usually stay away from human activity.
 That said, once everybody has gone to bed, a leopard or even a pride of lion might walk past, leaving only a telltale track of paw prints to be discovered the next morning.
 As long as you stay in your tent and listen to the instructions of your guide, you’ll be safe.”